backend-developers-ltd/ComputeHorde/README.md

 The primary purpose of ComputeHorde is to **provide access to decentralized computing resources required by validators of other subnets**.
 By removing reliance on centralized cloud providers, ComputeHorde ensures the Bittensor network remains true to its goal of decentralized resilience.

-## Bittensor context

-Bittensor is a decentralized network designed to ensure that AI, the most critical technology of our era, remains accessible to everyone and free from the control of centralized entities.
-Each Bittensor subnet specializes in a _digital commodity_, ranging from storage and large language models to general computing.

-This is achieved by distributing $TAO tokens to incentivize:
-- Subnet owners to define the most useful and reliable commodities (by designing the incentive mechanism),
-- Miners to deliver high-quality and efficient services innovatively,
-- Validators to reward miners based on their performance.

-Bittensor's end goal is to create an unstoppable, self-sustaining ecosystem free from single-point control, enabling innovation and resilience for the entire network.
-ComputeHorde adds GPU-powered validation to this ecosystem, helping other subnets operate effectively without relying on centralized cloud services.

 ## Key Features

 - **Decentralized Compute for Bittensor Validators**